HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 }}

-We find that System (43%), Microsoft (23%), RXEngine (6%), and Dotnet (6%) are the most popular libraries or frameworks used in WebAssembly modules, indicating Microsoft's dominance within this ecosystem, driven specifically by the Dotnet and Blazor frameworks.
+We find that System (43%), Microsoft (23%), RXEngine (6%), and Dotnet (6%) are the most popular libraries or frameworks used in WebAssembly modules.

 ## WebAssembly languages